C23-PR541/.github/profile/README.md

 ### Feature
 * Tool detection feature
 * Notification feature for training reminder
-* Weight loss video recommendations
+* exercise classification
-* Video tutorials for gym equipment
+* Video tutorials for gym equipmentv & exercise classification

 ### Technology Stack
 The GymGuru project is created using the following technology stack: